Add Backs: Defining Sellers Discretionary Income When Buying A Small Business

 - What was the ratio of the amount in each expense item to the total of all expenses for the last complete year?
 How does that figure compare to the percentages in prior years?
 If there is a substantial change in any single category, what is the reason?

-The smart business buyer does not accept, without question, the figures listed in the P&L and financials of a company being considered, but does some investigating to learn what the figures actually represent.
+The smart business buyer does not accept, without question, the figures listed in the P&L (or tax returns) and financials of a company being considered, but does some investigating to learn what the figures actually represent.

 |Helpful Resources To Assist In Selling And Buying California Businesses|